dnandha/stlink-lks32/README.md

-# ST-Link Brightway
+# ST-Link LKS3209x
-This repo describes how to dump and flash Brightway controllers with LKS3208x chips with the help of a ST-Link probe.
+This repo describes how to dump and flash LKS3208x chips with the help of a ST-Link probe.

 ## Installation
 Install python and pyocd with pip: `pip install pyocd`